-The Southern Gate stands toward the south, which confronts the old Mumtazabad (Modern Taj Ganj).
-It is made for the pedestrians.
-On the right half of this gate is a Tomb of red stone which is encompassed by patios and swarmed with an arch.
+The Southern Gate, made for the foot-travelers, stands toward the south, which faces Taj Ganj or the ancient Mumtazabad.
+A Tomb made of red stone which is encompassed by patios and swarmed with an arch lies to the right of this gate.
 It is said this is a grave of one woman companion of Mumtaj Mahal.
 Because of this reason this building is called as the Tomb of a Maid of Honor.

-It remains on an elevated square measuring 156 feet every way.
-In the focal chamber, there are two non-inscribed tombs of marble stone.
+It remains on an elevated square platform measuring 156 feet on all sides.
+In the main chamber, there are two non-inscribed tombs of marble stone.
 The platform of the building is octagonal and the vault is turnip-shaped.
 No history specialist has given a record of these graves, yet they concur with this likelihood that these graves may have a place with the individual ward orderlies of Mumtaz Mahal.
 Just inverse this working; there is a red stone structure of the same sort.